Xcoral Text Editor for Unix users.

 Fonts

-Send bugs or suggestions to xcoral@free.fr (or lionel.fournigault@free.fr)
+Send bugs-reports or suggestions to xcoral@free.fr (or to lionel.fournigault@free.fr)